As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Serpentine is found where peridotite, dunite, and other ultramafic rocks undergo hydrothermal metamorphism.

-Serpentine polishes well can easily be cut into various shapes and have a waxy luster which makes it popular as a gemstone.
+Serpentine polishes well and can easily be cut into various shapes and have a waxy luster which makes it popular as a gemstone.
 Rare specimens are stunning translucent clear lime green.
 Serpentine carvings are often mistaken for jade by inexperienced buyers.

 Remnants of ancient oceanic plates, known as ophiolites, were thrust up to the Earth’s surface by seismic activity along current and ancient plate boundaries.
 Ophiolites can contain jade, chrysoprase, and magnetite.